OpenMoonRay/openmoonray-docs/docs/moonray/maps/ClampMap.md

         default: [ 1, 1, 1 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the input values to be remapped</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the input values to be remapped</p>

   </p>